MCMC Parameter Fitting

 Key Features:

-• Multi-threaded MCMC engine for fast parameter estimation
+• Bilby/Dynesty nested sampling for efficient parameter estimation

 • All model types supported: TophatJet, GaussianJet, PowerLawJet, TwoComponentJet, StepPowerLawJet